 That weekend, less than a month after we had met, we were both convinced that we had found our soul mates in each other.

 The rest has been a magnificent blur.
-Now that I review our time together, it sounds even better than a fairy tale.
+Now that I reflect on our time together, it sounds even better than a fairy tale.

 . . . . .